Configure private IP addresses for a virtual machine using the Azure portal

 This article covers the Resource Manager deployment model.
 You can also manage static private IP address in the classic deployment model.

 To better illustrate how to configure a static IP address for a VM, this document will use the scenario below.

 In this scenario you will create a VM named DNS01 in the FrontEnd subnet, and set it to use a static IP address of 192.168.1.101.

-The sample steps below expect a simple environment already created.
+The following sample steps expect a simple environment already created.
 If you want to run the steps as they are displayed in this document, first build the test environment described in create a vnet.

 How to create a VM for testing static private IP addresses

 You cannot set a static private IP address during the creation of a VM in the Resource Manager deployment mode by using the Azure portal.
-You must create the VM first, tehn set its private IP to be static.
+You must create the VM first, then set its private IP to be static.